gullerya/db-setup-action/readme.md

 MariaDB provides a superuser OOTB, `root`.
 I've deliberately decided to NOT allow to use it, setting it's password to a random value.
-Please, let me know if this is limiting a usage of the MariaDB in some essential way and should be reconsidered.
+Please, let me know if this is limiting a usage of the MariaDB essentially and should be reconsidered.

 ---